robinboncoeur/ArtAndAGI/docs/CelestesGirl/PlotDv.md

 Model in Use: *DeepSeek 01*

-Background: I am writing a story of a beautiful buxom young woman named Celeste who is attracted to a younger, much more delicate person named Charlie.
+Background: I am writing a story of a beautiful young woman named Celeste who is attracted to a younger, much more delicate person named Charlie.
 She discovers she has a very strong proclivity for teasing hapless males and even feminising them.
-She intends to feminise him.
+She intends to convince him he has a female soul.